Nachhaltiges Wirtschaften im Mittelstand

 What further training is important for sustainability managers?

 With the new regulations and developments in the ESG area, it is particularly important for sustainability managers to continue educating themselves.
 Otherwise, topics such as CSRD, EU taxonomy or LkSG will quickly become too much for you.
 It is well worth your time to attend webinars and complete in-depth further training in the specific subject areas.
-The VERSO Academy, for example, will soon be offering a deep-dive training course on the implementation of the CSRD.
-You can register here to find out about it right in time for the launch.
-We also warmly recommend attending shorter webinars led by our topic experts, such as the one on the EUDR.

 Subscribe to our newsletter!